GoogleChrome/web.dev/src/site/content/en/react/precache-with-workbox-react/index.md

 Relying on the service worker cache first and then falling back to the network is an excellent way to build sites that load faster on subsequent visits and work offline to some extent.
-However, there are a number of things that need to be taken into consideration including:
+However, there are a few things that need to be taken into consideration:

 +  How can caching behaviours by a service worker be tested?
 +  Should there be a message for users to let them know they are looking at